LamakerOfficial/help-center/_posts/minecraft/general/2021-09-06-server-softwares.md

 [Pocketmine](https://www.pocketmine.net) is a lightweight Minecraft Bedrock server software that supports Pocketmine plugins.

 ### Altay
-[Altay](https://github.com/TuranicTeam/Altay) is an optimized fork of Pocketmine that contains extra features and supports all Pocketmine plugins.
+[Altay](https://github.com/TuranicTeam/Altay) is an optimized fork of Pocketmine that contains extra features and supports Pocketmine plugins.

 ### Vanilla Bedrock
 Vanilla Bedrock is the default Bedrock software provided by Minecraft.
 It does not support plugins.